Udayan-Mal/my-photography/README.md

 # my-photography

 Welcome to the **Udayan Mal Photography** project!
 This project showcases various photography works along with a beautiful, modern website to view the photos and interact with content like galleries, events, and social media links.

+You can visit the live project at: [Udayan Mal Photography](https://udayan-mal.github.io/my-photography/)

 ## Project Overview
 The project is designed to present the photography works of **Udayan Mal** through an elegant and user-friendly interface.
 The site contains various features, including a sidebar menu, gallery sections, social media integration, and event tracking.
 It's built using **HTML**, **CSS**, and **FontAwesome** icons.